 That means some big changes to the typical Total War formula.
 Though we haven't seen much of the game in action, there are plenty of details out there.
 Here's everything we know so far.

 What's the Total War: Three Kingdoms release date?

-Total War: Three Kingdoms is due out in spring 2019.
+Total War: Three Kingdoms is due out on March 7 2019.
 It was originally due to come out in Autumn 2018 but has since been pushed back.